 We haven't been able to actually build or train any model.
 We've been having delays in getting our Virtual Machines (to work on the project), access to the High-Performance Computing (HPC) devices, and OpenAI access.
-When we received access to these, the next step was to train our AI models on the dataset for OpenDSS functionalities specifically.
-Personal circumstances did not allow the dataset to be created but the team collaborated on how to progress in other areas of the project.
-We speak with our client to get more insight and ideas on improving our designs weekly to prepare for the industry review panel.
+What we have been doing is creating rough drafts of our designs and how we would implement them.
+With these, we speak with our client to get more insight and ideas on improving our designs to get us ready for implementing them in the project.